tidyverse/glue/README.md

 [![test-coverage](https://github.com/tidyverse/glue/actions/workflows/test-coverage.yaml/badge.svg)](https://github.com/tidyverse/glue/actions/workflows/test-coverage.yaml)
 <!-- badges: end -->

-## Overview

-Glue offers interpreted string literals that are small, fast, and dependency-free.
-Glue does this by embedding R expressions in curly braces which are then evaluated and inserted into the argument string.
+glue offers interpreted string literals that are small, fast, and dependency-free. glue does this by embedding R expressions in curly braces, which are then evaluated and inserted into the string.

 ## Installation